 Maybe customers love your products but pricing is a consistent issue.
 Can you lower your prices?

-If onboarding is a regular issue, maybe you need to improve employee training to better set up your customers for success or incorporate better FAQs or customer education on your website.
+If onboarding is a regular issue, maybe you need to improve employee training to better set up your customers for the "aha!" moment or incorporate better FAQs or customer education on your website.

 Furthermore, creating a voice of customer analysis will streamline processes and integrate tools you already use, to improve customer support and internal communication between employees and departments.